 aboutCHERRYLAND HUMANE SOCIETY

-We provide a safe harbor for the animals entrusted to us as we strive to find them responsible, loving and permanent homes while educating the public about humane values.
+We provide a safe harbor for the animals entrusted to us as we strive to find them responsible, loving and permanent homes while advancing the well-being of animals.

 TO PROTECT OUR ANIMALS